It's Summer BBQ Season! What's Grilling?

 Updated on

-It takes the classic spicy flavors of Frank’s RedHot and creamy blue cheese, adds a cheesy element, and finishes it all off with smoky flavors from the smoker.
-I love smoking the chicken and cream cheese beforehand and then assembling the dip in a cast iron skillet to bring it all together!
+All the flavors of chicken wings plus smoke and cheese!
+This smoked buffalo chicken dip takes the classic spicy flavors of Frank’s RedHot and creamy blue cheese, adds a cheesy element, and finishes it with all the smoky flavors from the smoker.

 Smoked buffalo chicken dip on the smoker